-Homemade non-dairy milk and yoghurt offer several key benefits:
+Homemade Plant-Based milk and yoghurt offer several key benefits:

 Nutritionally, these homemade options can be richer in vitamins, minerals, and fibre, especially when made with whole nuts or cereals.
 Yoghurt made with them can provide beneficial probiotics for gut health.
-When making non-dairy yoghurt, it’s important to use the best non-dairy milk for you and a reliable non-dairy yoghurt culture like our new Non-Dairy Yoghurt Culture for proper fermentation.
+When making Plant-Based yoghurt, it’s important to use the best Plant-Based milk for you and a reliable Plant-Based yoghurt culture like our new Non-Dairy Yoghurt Culture for proper fermentation.

-Here are some non-dairy milk-making recipes to choose from:
+Here are some Plant Based milk-making recipes to choose from:

 Almond Milk